tadhgmister/tadhgmister.github.io/readme.md

 ## Interesting things I've done {#things-ive-done}
-- For the 4th year project in Systems engineering our team designed a wearable watch to collect biometrics, I wrote the [program to offload the data from the device and log / graph it for demonstration.][4thyearproject]
+- For the 4th year engineering project our team designed a wearable watch to collect biometrics, I wrote the [program to offload the data from the device and log / graph it for demonstration.][4thyearproject]
 - Designed circuits in [Logisim] and [made edits to the Java source code][logisimfix] to better support using it on an iPad
-- [Github issues for typescript][typescriptAuthored] that I've authored including a [Viable proposal][tsInheritProposal] to one of typescripts longest outstanding limitations
+- [Github issues for typescript][typescriptAuthored] that I've authored including a [viable proposal][tsInheritProposal] to one of typescripts longest outstanding limitations
 - [Contributions to eslint-typescript][eslintTSAuthored] including an interesting case where the solution was to [educate the users][eslintTSEducate] instead of 'fixing' their code
-- [Solved an obscure python issue][pythonTBWith] where certain cases error messages would point to a very misleading line numbers, the files linked at [the top of that page][pythonTBWithCode] are the codes I wrote to fix the issue; other maintainers used this to fix the problem
+- [Solved an obscure python issue][pythonTBWith] where certain cases error messages would point to very misleading line numbers, the files linked [in this page][pythonTBWithCode] are the codes I wrote to fix the issue; other maintainers used this to fix the problem
 - [Submitted a python bug report][pythonAsyncExitErrorMsg] about misleading error messages and had to argue that it was a legitimate issue before it was corrected
 - [YouTube video][ytcache] of brief overview of different forms of caching (expects a lot of prior knowledge)
 - A clock based on getting the current time as a real number of days between 0 and 1 and then representing it in: